The GPhC accredits and recognises pharmacy courses leading to registration and annotation.

 Recognition relates to the approval of national qualifications delivered country wide.
 These courses are mapped to the quality credit framework and agreed national occupational standards.
 We recognise the quality assurance of these awarding bodies and do not directly accredit the specific providers.

-We currently recognise level 2 and level 3 qualifications awarded by EdExcel, City and Guilds and Scottish Qualifications Authority (SQA).
+We currently recognise a number RQF level 2 and level 3 qualifications.

-For further details of the courses and qualifications the GPhC currently accredits and recognises, please see Accreditation and recognition reports.
+For further details of the courses and qualifications the GPhC currently accredits and recognises, please see Approved providers of education and training.